Daylight and Lighting Impact Assesments

 - A site visit to undertake baseline surveys of artificial lighting levels in the area,

-- 3D modelling of the site, surrounding area and artificial light sources using DiaLux software, and
+- 3D modelling of the site, surrounding area and artificial light sources using DiaLux software

 - The production of a comprehensive package of assessment, modelling, analysis and advice.